Sticky space

 Answer

-High school students giving thumbs upHigh School Fundraiser Suggestions & Tips
+High school students giving thumbs upHigh School Fundraiser Suggestions & School Fundraising Ideas

-• Keep your students focused on the end goal while breaking the sale down into smaller daily goals.
+Keep your students focused on raising money by breaking down the sale into smaller daily goals.

 More High School Fundraising Ideas